Effects of topological and non-topological edge states on information propagation and scrambling in a Floquet spin chain: Results

-However, there is a striking contrast between the OTOCs $F^{zz}_{l}(t)$ and $F^{xx}_{l}(t)$.
+However, there is a striking contrast between the OTOCs $F^{zz}_{l}(t)$ and $F^{xx}_{l}(t)$ which has been reported earlier for a system without boundaries~\cite{lin2018out}.
 For the $\sigma^z$, once the wavefront has passed through a lattice point, the OTOC again becomes approximately equal to 1, implying the absence of scrambling of information.
 Such a propagation of information starting from a single point may be visualized as having a `shell-like' structure in space-time.
 On the contrary, for the case of $\sigma^x$, we see that the OTOC remains the same (much less than 1), even after the wavefront of information has passed the lattice point.
 In fact, for a system where there are no edge states, the OTOC in the entire time-like region is close to $-1$, implying an approximate anticommutation between $\sigma^{x}_{l}(t)$ and $\sigma^{x}_{0}$.
 This propagation, starting from a single point, can be thought of as having a `solid ball-like' structure in space-time.
 The reason is that for an exactly solvable model, the OTOCs of spin operators which are local in terms of Jordan-Wigner fermions show no signature of scrambling or delocalization of information inside the light cone.
 On the other hand, the OTOC of spin operators that are non-local in Jordan-Wigner fermions show scrambling~\cite{lin2018out}.
 However, in this case, the OTOC is close to $-1$ instead of zero.

-The OTOC for an open ended system shows the effect of reflection from the edges for the wavefront of information propagation.
+The new effect that we report here is that the OTOC for an open ended system shows the effect of reflection from the edges for the wavefront of information propagation.
 If the perturbing operator is $\sigma^z$, the OTOC just propagates from one end and gets reflected upon reaching the other end.
 Even after repeated reflections from either end, we see that there is very little decay in the value of the OTOC and almost negligible wavefront broadening for a long interval of time.
 However for the case of $\sigma^x$, we see an interesting effect upon every reflection from either end.
 The scrambled information inside the light cone starts unscrambling after reflection, thereby making the value of the OTOC approach 1 again.
 Such an unscrambling of information after reflection from the ends of the system has not been reported in the literature so far to the best of our knowledge.